Illinois Poet Laureate Mark Turcotte

 Who has served as the Illinois Poet Laureate?

-Angela Jackson is the fifth Illinoisan to hold the title of Poet Laureate, an honorary position selected by a committee of experts and subsequently appointed by the Governor.
-Former Illinois Poet Laureates included: Howard Austin, Carl Sandburg, Gwendolyn Brooks, and Kevin Stein.
+Mark Turcotte is the sixth Illinoisan to hold the title of Poet Laureate, an honorary position selected by a committee of experts and subsequently appointed by the Governor.
+Former Illinois Poet Laureates included: Angela Jackson, Howard Austin, Carl Sandburg, Gwendolyn Brooks, and Kevin Stein.

 What is a Poet Laureate?